 4- Time Limit + High number of Questions

-This demanded faster speed + accuracy.
-Many students reported that they either couldn’t complete the paper or made silly mistakes while rushing, making it almost impossible to score perfectly.
+This demands faster speed + accuracy.
+In 2025, many students reported that they either couldn’t complete the paper or made silly mistakes while rushing, making it almost impossible to score perfectly.

 5- Only NCERT Isn’t Enough Anymore